Winove33win/rmmg-visual-redesign-project/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Admin Access

+Visit `/admin` in your browser.
+Use **RMMG** for both login and password.
+After a successful login the admin dashboard will be unlocked for the session.